neuroidss/Infundibulum-Echoes-Resonant-Artifacts/README.md

 ## Running Locally

 ### Option 1: Frontend Only (No Local AI Server)
 This is the simplest way to run the app.
 Cloud-based AI models (Google) and browser-based models (HuggingFace) will work.
-The "Psy-Core Modulator" will use these models if a local one isn't available.
+The "Psy-Core Modulator" and other AI features will use these models if a local one isn't available.

 1.  **Prerequisites:** Node.js and npm.
 2. Clone the repository and install dependencies: